logo

 For much of the past decade, New York City has experienced a remarkable boom in new business creation, with small businesses sparking job growth and bolstering communities from the northeast Bronx and Harlem to Flushing and Bed-Stuy.
 But today, a growing number of the city’s neighborhood-based small businesses are struggling.
 Business closures across the city have outpaced openings in three of the last five quarters, with mom-and-pops squeezed by surging insurance and utility bills, higher prices for materials and supplies, persistent rent pressures, and the mounting burden of navigating permits, regulations, and fees.

-This in-person policy forum will examine what’s needed to strengthen New York City’s mom-and-pop businesses at a pivotal moment for the city’s local entrepreneurs.
-It will discuss the most pressing challenges facing neighborhood businesses, identify what’s driving them, and advance specific ideas for how city leaders can reduce burdens, strengthen the city’s small business support ecosystem, and bolster this vital part of New York's economy.
+This in-person policy forum examined what’s needed to strengthen New York City’s mom-and-pop businesses at a pivotal moment for the city’s local entrepreneurs.
+It discussed the most pressing challenges facing neighborhood businesses, identified what’s driving them, and advanced specific ideas for how city leaders can reduce burdens, strengthen the city’s small business support ecosystem, and bolster this vital part of New York's economy.